 Good locations for your accomodation are, if you like to stay near Ancient Rome, the surroundings of the Coliseum, if you like romantic walks, the center between Spanish Steps and Tiber and if you want to be among the first in St. Peter’s Basilica and in the Vatican Museums, you shall go for the Vatican area.

-Some hotel recommendations we have put together on our hotel page
+Some hotel recommendations I have put together on my hotel page

-If you are considering taking a taxi for the trip from the airport to the hotel, we recommend that you book a private transfer.
-It’s more reliable and usually costs not more than a taxi.
+If you are considering taking a taxi for the trip from the airport to the hotel, I recommend that you book the transfer in advance.
+It’s more reliable and usually costs only a little more.
 Whether limousine, taxi, bus or train, here you will find all information about the transfer from Fiumicino airport and from Ciampino airport.

 An experienced and compact introduction will help you to get to know the city of Rome.
 A guided half day tour on foot or a ride on the Hop on hop off Bus will give you a quick overview of the city center and ancient Rome.
 An alternative could be to connect the transfer from the airport with a tour of Rome.